 HardiePlank cladding stands strong even in the most extreme adverse events.
 Our weatherboards are non-combustible, achieving the highest rating possible (A2, s1-d0) for a coloured facade product.
 HardiePlank has been extensively fire tested under the 13501-1 suite of fire tests for CE compliance, and would not contribute to the propagation of fire.
 For more information go to our page on fire resistant cladding.

 We looked at all the options, including HardiePlank, and for us it was an easy decision; quick to install, cost effective and beautiful.
 It just looks and feels perfect.

-When it came to refurbishing his own coastal property, Malcolm Bruce, senior project manager at Millwood Designer Homes, found the perfect product with HardiePlank® soft green cedar texture.
-In this video see our interview with Malcolm.
+When it came to refurbishing his own coastal property, Malcolm Bruce, senior project manager at Millwood Designer Homes, found the perfect product with HardiePlank in Soft Green with cedar texture.
+See our interview with Malcolm in the video above.

 |Composition:||Portland cement, sand, cellulose fibre, water, selected additives|

 |Fire rating:||A2, s1-d0|